smartnsoft/flappy_search_bar/README.md

   }
 ```

+### Try it

+A sample app is available to let you try all the features ! :)

 ### Warning

 If you want to use a SearchBarController in order to do some sorts or filters, PLEASE put your instance of SearchBarController in a StateFullWidget.